-Next, we have investigated the strong coupling or background field scale, in which the Nielsen-Olesen instabilities are unavoidable.
-As expected, we found a divergent part in the Casimir energy and the stable contribution expressed through Eq. (\ref{17}) can be once more compared with the cases of a massless charged scalar particle or a spinorial one under influence of an ordinary constant magnetic field in this regimen \cite{Erdas}.
-In this case the Casimir energies differ from those ones of Y-M perturbations in a chromomagnetic field just by numerical factors.
-The twisted b.c. yields the same result, except for numerical factors, too.
+We have also investigated the strong coupling regime, in which the Nielsen-Olesen instabilities are unavoidable.
+As expected, we found a divergent part in the Casimir energy and a contribution of the stable part expressed by Eq. (\ref{17}), and can be once more compared with the cases of a massless charged scalar particle or a spinorial one under the influence of an ordinary constant magnetic field in this regime \cite{Erdas}.
+In this case, the Casimir energies differ from those ones of the Y-M perturbations in a chromomagnetic-like field just by numerical factors.
+The antiperiodic boundary conditions yield the same result, except by numerical factors, too.
 In this regime, a nontrivial topology introduced by means of these boundary conditions does not change the character of the Casimir force associated to the vacuum energy stable part.

-We also have shown that a very large mass associated to the fluctuations stabilizes the quantum vacuum, and this is similar to consider the simplest form of a compact extra dimension ({\it i.e.}, the space having topology $M^4\times S^1$ and radius $R$) in the stabilization of the system occurs provided that $\sqrt{gB}R\leqslant 1$.
-This permit us to conclude that, at zero temperature, a possible mechanism to stabilize the quantum vacuum of Y-M perturbations would be the existence of these extra dimensions.
-Such a stabilization of SU(2) Y-M vacuum energy was already studied in context of other topologies, as on the torus \cite{Hansson}.
-As future perspective for the present work, we propose to study effects of more general compact extra dimensions as well as of the temperature on this stabilization.
+We have shown that a very large mass associated to the fluctuations stabilizes the quantum vacuum energy, which is equivalent to consider the simplest form of a compact extra dimension, which means that the space now owns a non-trivial orbifold topology with radius $R$.
+In this case, the stabilization of the system occurs provided that $R\leqslant 1/\sqrt{gB}$, and thus we conclude that, at zero temperature, a possible mechanism to stabilize the quantum vacuum of Y-M perturbations would be realized through the existence of a compact extra dimension.
+Such a stabilization of SU(2) Y-M vacuum energy was already studied in the context of other non-trivial topologies, as the one of the torus \cite{Hansson}.
+As future perspective for the present investigation, we propose to study the effects of more general compact extra dimensions as well as of the temperature on the mentioned stabilization.